MattDodsonEnglish/docs/readme.md

 ![Ghost label field](https://d33wubrfki0l68.cloudfront.net/9763dfb165f2472dc7606232b0d651c421ae44bc/35266/images/docs/ghost/shared/label-field.png)

 Next, click on the **URL** field of the menu item.
-You'll see that the blog URL is already auto-populated.
+The blog URL will already be auto-populated.
 Add the page slug after the final **/**.
 When you're satisfied with your page configurations, click the blue **Save** button to add the page to the navigation menu.

 ---